HailStorm32/Home-Automation-System/README.md

 INTRO
 ================
 This repository holds the code for a home automation system that I am creating from scratch using Arduino.
 This README will explain more details about this project, and how to get it running.
-><i>This project will take second priority over the <a href="https://github.com/HailStorm32/Quadcopter-Code">Autonomous Quad Project</a>, and so development will be slow.</i>
+><i>This project is being developed on my free time, so development will be slow.</i>

 <br>
 ####Project Goal:
+My goal is to create a cheaper (and possibly better) alternative to home automation systems on the market.

-The system will consist of sensor hub (or stations) that will placed in each room of a house.
-Each hub will report wirelessly to the main hub which will compile all of the data and broadcast it on a secure server that the home owner can access to view room activity, temperature, etc.
+The system will consist of sensor hubs (or stations) that will be placed in each room of a house.
+Each hub will report wirelessly to the main hub which will compile all of the data and broadcast it on a secure server that the home owner can access to view and control temperature, room activity, etc.

 <br>
 ####Components: